superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_get.md

 ```
   -A, --all-namespaces                If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --chunk-size int                Return large lists in chunks rather than all at once.
-Pass 0 to disable.
-This flag is beta and may change in the future. (default 500)
+Pass 0 to disable. (default 500)
       --field-selector string         Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
   -f, --filename strings              Filename, directory, or URL to files identifying the resource to get from a server.
   -h, --help                          help for get